-Sacred Mushroom experiences aren’t the only life lessons mushrooms provide.
+Though magic mushroom experiences can offer great lessons, it’s not the only life lessons mushrooms provide.
 Let us explain.

-Well, we’re here to show you that mushroom cultivation not only gives you the skills to cultivate your own food and medicine.
-You can also apply the same skill set for myco-filtration (e.g. filtering water with mycelium) and myco-remediation (e.g. cleaning oil spills using mycelium), skills that will make you resilient in the face of global change!
+Well, we’re here to show you that mushroom cultivation is simple, easy, and not only gives you the skills to cultivate your own food and medicine.
+You can also apply those skills to myco-filtration (e.g. filtering water with mycelium) and myco-remediation (e.g. cleaning oil spills using mycelium), making you resilient in the face of global change!